andrewklau/hardware_control_docker/README.md

 When the worker claims a job it goes through a three step process:

 - Run a privileged container to open up the GPIO ports the job has been allocated.
-- Run an unprivileged container to execute student code as a standard user (root privileges dropped).
+- Run an unprivileged container to execute student code as a standard user (the root user is also dropped).
 - Run a privileged container to reset the GPIO ports.

 The privileged containers use the WiringPi library to open access to GPIO ports.
-This is packaged in https://hub.docker.com/r/andrewklau/raspbian-gpio/
+This is provided by https://hub.docker.com/r/andrewklau/raspbian-gpio/

 Permissions are created through the scheduler interface.
 These should be set by the lecturer/administrator, to be allocated to appropriate user.
-Permissionso use the WiringPi cli syntax (gpio), they should be passed in a CSV format.
+Permissions use the WiringPi cli syntax (gpio), they should be passed in a CSV format.

 eg. the input `export 17 out,export 18 out,export 27 out` will be executed as: